 He told me that after birth there are chemicals in the body that wipe away the memory of the pain.

-He said the pain of birth is so great, that if either of us had a baby, we would never have another baby again.
+He said the pain of birth is so great, that if a man had a baby, a man would never have another baby again.

 It left me with a lot of food for thought.
 A deeper appreciation for mothers.
 A deeper appreciation for the words Jesus told his disciples at the Last Supper.